-The Superintendent or designee shall apply the following criteria to the employees within an affected teaching field even if the reduction of personnel will result in the discharge of all staff on continuing contracts within the affected teaching field.
+The Superintendent or designee shall apply the following criteria to the employees within an affected teaching field when the reduction of personnel will not result in the discharge of all staff on continuing contracts within the affected teaching field.
+"Teaching field" shall have the same meaning as "employment area" under Board policies DFFA (LOCAL) and DFFB (LOCAL).
 The criteria are listed in the order of importance and shall be applied sequentially to the extent necessary to identify the employees who least satisfy the criteria and therefore are subject to the reduction of personnel.
 For example, if all necessary reductions can be accomplished by applying the first criterion, it is not necessary to apply the second criterion, and so forth.

-Seniority: Length of service in the District, as measured from the employee's most recent date of hire.
+- Seniority: Length of continuous service in the District, as measured from the employee's most recent date of hire.

 The Superintendent shall recommend to the Board the discharge of the identified employees within the affected teaching fields.

 After considering the Superintendent's recommendations, the Board shall determine the employees to be proposed for discharge.